cscully-allison/data-ensemble-interview-artifacts/Codes.md

 ### Ensemble data structure pieces are linked meaningfully
+  -  P1 ".
+Your profile one would be corresponding to the data set from the run with two CPUs and then profile two correspond to the run with four CPUs, and then you'd see in your times, well, you should see that the time for profile one is gonna be higher than the time for profile two, because it had more CPUs"
   - P2 "Obviously, they kind of affect each other, like, in some kind of formats, because, you know, certain metadata like compilier optimization, things like that will directly affect the values in the performance data table."

 ### Influences on importance